SEO-Web/TeamRepo/README.md

 ## Future Developments
 The future developments for this webpage are:
+- Adding a ride share service from with in the website so participants can move from one brewery to the next   with ease.
+Once they have completed the tour they can arrive home safely all without having to divert from the webpage.
 - Looking to expand internationally.
 - Turn tours into PDFs so that that a hard copy can be printed in order to make sharing easier.
 - Sharing your tours via your social channels with friends and family.
 - Data base intergration, Storing tours in a data base for future use.
 - Contact form, implimenting a contact form so that users can share their best crawls.
-Authors and acknowledgment
+Authors and acknowledgment.
-DanLawrence91, SEO-Web, urorachama, skipsterling.
+DanLawrence91, SEO-Web, urorachama, skipsterling

 ## Credits
-Credits go to the Open Brewery data base https://www.openbrewerydb.org/ Created and maintained by Chris J Mears and Wandering Leaf Studios LLC.
+Credits go to the Open Brewery data base https://www.openbrewerydb.org/ Created and maintained by Chris J Mears and Wandering Leaf Studios LLC